Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Observations and Survey Data

 The e-EVN observations were carried out with the antennas Effelsberg (100~m, DE), Jodrell Bank ($38\times25$~m, UK), Westerbork (25~m, NL), Medicina (32~m, IT), Noto (32~m, IT), Onsala (25~m, SE), Tianma (65~m, CN), Torun (32~m, PL), Yebes (40~m, ES), Hartebeesthoek (26~m, SA), and Irbene (32~m, LV).
 From the half-day e-EVN run, 7.35~hr were spent on source, resulting in an RMS of $\sim 9.69$~\mujyb{} at the position of ASASSN-17jz.
 We reduced the data following standard procedures within the NRAO Astronomical Image Processing System ({\sc aips}) and using some products corresponding to the initial steps of the EVN pipeline.
-We used J1724+4004 as the phase calibrator.
-The source displays a core-jet morphology, with the strongest component having an observed peak intensity of $2.78\pm0.67$~\mjyb{}.
-We took into account the morphology of the phase calibrator when fringe-fitting the data.
-The resulting image has a resolution of $4.1 \times 3.2$~mas at a central frequency of 5~GHz.
+We used J1724+4004 as the phase calibrator. \edit1{The calibrator has a core-jet morphology with a peak} intensity of $2.78\pm0.67$~\mjyb{} \edit1{for the brightest component and we took this structure into account when fringe-fitting the data.} The resulting image has a resolution of $4.1 \times 3.2$~mas at a central frequency of 5~GHz.
 Taking into account the zero-level emission and a 5\% uncertainty in the calibration, we obtained an observed peak intensity upper limit for ASASSN-17jz of $<34$~\mujyb{}.

 In our VLA observations we detected a slightly resolved source with an observed flux density of about $148\pm16$\mujyb{} in the 8--12~GHz X-band beam (full width at half-maximum intensity [FWHM] $=0\farcs4\times0\farcs3$ at position angle [PA] $=61.5\degr{}$).
-The EVN observations made only 45~days after the VLA observations resulted in an upper limit of $<34$~\mujyb{}.
-Observations made at 3~GHz within the VLA Sky Survey \citep[VLASS;][]{lacy20} one month after the EVN observations resulted in an even less constraining upper limit of $<378$~\mjyb{}.
+The \edit1{e-EVN} observations made only 45~days after the VLA observations resulted in an upper limit of $<34$~\mujyb{}.
+Observations made at 3~GHz within the VLA Sky Survey \citep[VLASS;][]{lacy20} one month after the \edit1{e-EVN} observations resulted in an even less constraining upper limit of $<378$~\mjyb{}.

-It is difficult to determine from the available data whether the emission detected with the VLA was emitted by the transient, by the host galaxy, or by both the host and the transient.
-We infer a rest-frame luminosity $>9\times10^{28}$~\lunits{} from our VLA observations.
-This emission surpasses that of the brightest Type IIn SNe to date (e.g., SN~1988Z and SN~1986J) at their peak luminosities \citep{chandra17}.
-When fitting the flux across the 8--12~GHz band in images made every 256~MHz, we find a rather flat spectral index ($\alpha=0.03\pm0.16$).
-This behavior indicates that the emission most likely corresponds instead to an AGN-like host.